Anser albifrons frontalis

 Spring: Feb 2,3,5 <<<>>> Apr 25,26,27

 Migration typically begins in mid-Feb as weather and water conditions allow and continues through late Apr, with largest concentrations occurring in early Mar.
 Several winter and summer records make it difficult to determine spring arrival dates, but migrants are usually in flocks rather than the singles or very small (family?) groups that occur in winter and summer.
 Early and late dates above include only those reports of >5 individuals.
-An early flock was the 71 at Branched Oak Lake, Lancaster Co 23 Jan 2017.
+An early flock was the 71 at Branched Oak Lake, Lancaster Co 23 Jan 2017, and late was a group of 50 over northern Douglas Co 4 May 2019.

 Summer: Reports are fewest between early May and late Sep, most of which are injured single birds unable to migrate and, on occasion, their mates.
 Small summering groups may be family groups with one member unable to migrate, such as the four at Harvard WPA, Clay Co 5 Jul 1995 (Jorgensen 2012).
 Westernmost reports are from Lake Ogallala, Keith Co, where at least one apparently summered in both 2013 and 2005, one was present 12 Jun 2003, and one was at Oliver Reservoir, Kimball Co 5 Sep 2016.